nomaanp/GaDisqus/README.md

 Now you are ready!

 ## Configuration
-There are two type of use for this module
+There are two types of use for this module

 ### Simple view helper
 You can use it how viewHelper, in your view.phtml